 North Shore CA

-The areas outside of the Town of Truckee on the California side of the North Shore are located in Placer County, and follow the County rules for VHRs.
+The North Shore of Lake Tahoe is located within Placer County.
 In addition to long-standing tax collection rules, in 2018 Placer County updated their ordinance to address VHRs.
 The new measures include the following:

 - requirement to post fliers in all VHRs outlining local rules and tips for being a considerate guest